I have seen preventable money problems hurt career progression, diminish close relationships, restrict freedom and reduce wellbeing.

 - A culture that measures success based on material wealth

 - Amplified comparative pressures due to social media

 Life is hard enough without money stress.
-I believe you can reduce stress and free up your time/energy through financial literacy.
+Having your money in order can free up your time and energy.

 With your newfound capacity, you can better navigate life’s hardships.
-Once you are strong as an individual, you can help those who are not.
+Once you are strong, you can help those who are not.

 The remaining 85% boils down to behavior.
 This is the hard part.
 Personal finance is much more than growing net worth.
 It’s about growing the habits to save and invest in a way that maximizes wellbeing.

 I’m a frugal 30-year-old Canadian.
 I enjoy squeezing the most out of time and money.